tenderScript/tenderScript.github.io/_posts/2017-05-09-registration.markdown

 **Forms & Fees**

-Talking to schools about their current method of assigning forms to programs and fee collection, revealed that they were all in on of two categories.
-Those that needed to be attached season wide, or those attached on a per program basis.
+Talking to schools about the current method of assigning forms to programs and fee collection, revealed that they all needed to be attached either season wide or attached on a per program basis.
 <br>
 <br>
 <br>